Eyeing a Kia Forte? Smart choice, but which year is the winner?

-Ready to become a Forte virtuoso?
+Ready to become a Forte specialist?

 Let’s go!